Shop local retailers to support Small Business Saturday

 The SBA also advises not to forget local restaurants in spending at small businesses.

 Yet one lone Saturday to highlight small retailers is not enough.
 If these local businesses are to thrive, residents must be regular customers or they’ll see these options disappear.

 So take the opportunity Saturday to explore some of the small businesses of Iron Mountain, Kingsford, Norway or Crystal Falls, rather than taking dollars out of town and burning gasoline with trips to Wisconsin cities.

 We all should “shop local first” to support businesses in the region that make services and products immediately available, without having to wait days for delivery.

-It’s not just for convenience — strong local businesses make for a more vital community and keeps dollars circulating in the local economy.
+It’s not just for convenience — strong local businesses make for a more vital community.

 So let’s hope Small Business Saturday keys more people to become more aware of what’s available and worth purchasing in their own area.